 The Challenge

-A fast-growing EdTech SaaS company had hit $8M in annual recurring revenue — but their financial infrastructure hadn’t kept pace.
+A fast-growing EdTech SaaS company had hit $8M in annual recurring revenue, but their financial infrastructure had not kept pace.
 Their lone bookkeeper was handling month-end close, but leadership had no visibility into unit economics, customer acquisition costs, or runway projections.
 Board meetings were a scramble of last-minute spreadsheets that nobody fully trusted.

-The CEO described the situation bluntly: “We were making decisions based on gut feel and a bank balance.
+“We were making decisions based on gut feel and a bank balance.
 At $2M that works.
-At $8M it’s terrifying.”
+At $8M it is terrifying.”

 What We Did

 We started with a full diagnostic of their accounting stack.
-QuickBooks Online was handling the basics, but chart of accounts wasn’t structured for SaaS metrics.
+QuickBooks Online was handling the basics, but chart of accounts was not structured for SaaS metrics.
 We restructured the COA to separate recurring vs. non-recurring revenue, segment costs by department, and enable proper FP&A reporting.

 - Rebuilt chart of accounts for SaaS-specific reporting